keul/keul.it/content/blog/javascript-execute-cpu-intensive-tasks-with-workers/index.md

 };
 ```

+I hope it's enough simple to follow: we have a `Tooltip` component which display a `textNode` when hovering an `Icon`. 🕺

 **Note**: if you are asking "_are you running this also for items inside closed folders?!_" the answer is _yes_ as we need to automatically expand the tree when an entry is found.

-In the code above the problematic line is the highlighted one: this `searchIntoText` function is the one that execute a regexp on the text, and return only a part of the text truncated with ellipsis.
+In the code above the problematic (slow) line is the highlighted one: this `searchIntoText` function is the one that execute a regexp on the text, and return only a part of the text truncated with ellipsis.
-And is now repeated hundred of times.
+A _single_ call to this is not an issue, but is now repeated hundred of times.

 # Optimizations